mapping-commons/sssom/src/docs/tutorial.md

 Information entities represent _real world objects_ such as diseases (e.g. Alzheimer's, Diabetes), kinds of vegetables (Asparagus, Broccoli), concrete instances of vegetables (a specific broccoli that was sold in your local supermarket yesterday).

+#### What kind of entities can we _not_ map with SSSOM?

+Some of the limitations of SSSOM are discussed in our [paper](https://arxiv.org/abs/2112.07051).
+A selection of the most important things that cannot be mapped at the moment:

+- Compound/complex entities, i.e. entities that are defined by more than one term.
+For example, we cannot currently map "Raw apple" (subject) to "Apple" and "Raw" (two objects).
+- Anything that is not an entity, e.g. unit conversion rules (1000mg maps to 1g * 1000) or functions.
+- Highly contextual entities like "PERSON:1" as they enter the hospital.

+As a rule of thumb, we can map any entity for which (1) we can provide a single identifier and (2) whose identifier establishes its context (i.e. no further information is needed to understand the meaning of the identifier).

+Note that _literal values_ are a special case - SSSOM is not designed for mapping literals to entity identifiers, but there are some discussions on how to do this anyways [here](https://github.com/mapping-commons/sssom/issues/81).

 <a id="curie"></a>

 ### CURIEs, URIs and databases

-A mapping involves three information entities:
+A mapping involves three entities:

-1. A subject
+1. A `subject` (the entity which is mapped to some other entity)
-1. An object (the entity the subject is mapped to)
+1. An `object` (the entity the subject is mapped to)
-1. A semantic "mapping predicate", such as "skos:exactMatch" which defines how the subject entity is mapped to the object entity.
+1. A semantic `mapping predicate`, such as "skos:exactMatch" which defines how the subject entity is mapped to the object entity.

 All three _must_ be referred to by an **identifier in CURIE syntax** ([Compact URI](https://www.w3.org/TR/2010/NOTE-curie-20101216/)) when using the SSSOM table format or JSON, or an IRI (Internationalized Resource Identifier) when you are using the RDF representation of SSSOM.
 This is necessary to ensure that entities are globally unique and mapping sets are fully interoperable across an organisation and beyond.
 While these concepts are common practice in the Semantic Web world, they may be less well understood in the database world.
 In fact, they can be quite awkward:
 - Your database my use `p9787869` to identify a specific person in a "Person" table of a relational database.